Table of Contents

-IntuiFace uses VLC for video playback and thus supports all video codecs supported by VLC.
+IntuiFace uses VLC as a default video rendering engine and thus supports all video codecs supported by VLC.
 This includes:

-For a complete list of codecs supported on Windows, see this page.
-Alpha channels (i.e. for transparency) are not supported by VLC and thus not by IntuiFace either.
+For a complete list of codecs supported on Windows devices, see this page for more details.

-IntuiFace also supports streaming protocols like MMS.
+For streaming protocols such as MMS.
 See this section for more details.

-NOTE: If your wmv video is correctly rendered in Windows Media Player but not in IntuiFace, update the driver for your PC's graphics card.
-For an NVIDIA card, be sure to use the latest driver found on NVIDIA's support site as this is usually better than driver updates available through Microsoft's Windows Update service.
+If your video is correctly rendered in Windows Media Player windows application but not in IntuiFace, update the driver for your PC's graphics card as described in this article.

 Support for transparent videos - on Windows PCs only - was introduced with IntuiFace Version 5.6.
 The supported formats / codecs are: